Absentee Online Link: https://fairfaxvillaes.fcps.edu/attendance-form

 When a child is to be withdrawn from school, please notify the school in advance so that necessary reports and transfer slips can be prepared.

 If age five on or before September 30th of the current year, students must either attend kindergarten or notify the School Board of intent not to attend.
 A child who does not reach his/her fifth birthday by September 30th of that school year is ineligible by Virginia law to enroll in public kindergarten.

-Bus stops are mailed with classroom assignments to students prior to the opening of school.
+Bus stop information is mailed with classroom assignments to students prior to the opening of school.

 Bus Stop Guidelines